Old Norse religion: Other beings

 The Norns are female figures who determine individuals' fate.
 Snorri describes them as a group of three, but he and other sources also allude to larger groups of Norns who decide the fate of newborns.
 It is uncertain whether they were worshipped.

-The vættir, spirits of the land, were thought to inhabit certain rocks, waterfalls, mountains, and trees, and offerings were made to them.
+The landvættir, spirits of the land, were thought to inhabit certain rocks, waterfalls, mountains, and trees, and offerings were made to them.
 For many, they may have been more important in daily life than the gods.
 Texts also mention various kinds of elves and dwarfs.
 Fylgjur, guardian spirits, generally female, were associated with individuals and families.
 Hamingjur, dísir and swanmaidens are female supernatural figures of uncertain stature within the belief system; the dísir may have functioned as tutelary goddesses.
 Valkyries were associated with the myths concerning Odin, and also occur in heroic poetry such as the Helgi lays, where they are depicted as princesses who assist and marry heroes.

 Conflict with the jötnar and gýgjar (often glossed as giants and giantesses respectively) is a frequent motif in the mythology.
 They are described as both the ancestors and enemies of the gods.
 Gods marry gýgjar but jötnar's attempts to couple with goddesses are repulsed.
 Most scholars believe the jötnar were not worshipped, although this has been questioned.
 The Eddic jötnar have parallels with their later folkloric counterparts, although unlike them they have much wisdom.